vdurante/asp.net_n-layered_web_applications/README.md

 ## Foreword
- After years working with plain and pure PHP, I noticed that I had developed, over the course of two years.
-I met the [Ruby on Rails](http://rubyonrails.org/) world.
-I was still a novice This book was written with the intention of displayin for the readers a
+ I spent two years working with pure PHP after funding my first company: Popguest.
+During that time, I rewrote the whole web platform five times.
+But still, the whole code was unreadable and tangled.
+I noticed something was wrong.
+After spending weeks building my own framework, I met the [Ruby on Rails](http://rubyonrails.org/) world.
+I was still a novice, but the concept of a Model-View-Controller architecture was appealing.
+ It just occurred to me that I knew nothing after all.
+At this point, I took a break from web development.
+I spent a whole year studying Pervasive Computing and Security.